 Fleet Administrators may deem a driver eligible to claim the Adverse Driving Exemption in the case of unforeseen traffic or weather conditions as described in §395.1(b).

 Claiming this exemption will increase the Drive limit clock by 2 hours.
 (11 → 13 for Property drivers, 10 → 12 for Passenger drivers).
+It will also increase the Shift limit by 2 hours (14 → 16 for Property drivers, 15 → 17 for Passenger drivers).
 Admins would also like this exemption to add a remark to the log and ELD Data File so the officer can analyze the daily log with this in mind.

 How do I configure my driver to have the Adverse Driving Exemption?